Woman Hiking Rocky Alpine Trail with Teal Backpack

 Quick Torso Length Guide

-- 15 to 18 inches: Average.
-Most women’s packs fit this range perfectly.
+• 15 to 18 inches: Average.
+Most women’s packs are built to fit this range well.

 Final Verdict: Choosing the Best Women’s Hiking Backpack for Your Trail